-Experience the impressive recycled church of St. Grégoire in the city center
+Discover the impressive recycled church of Saint Grégoire in the city center

 Cool in summer and warm in winter.
 Hospitable and peaceful.
-The parish church of the Provencal medieval village of Tourettes-sur-Loup always welcomes you and the citizens of the area when the summer heat or the winter cold winds become too violent, at an altitude of 400 meters.
+The parish church in the Provencal medieval village Tourettes-sur-Loup always welcomes you and the locals when the summer heat gets too intense or the winter winds at 400 meters altitude lure frozen tourists indoors.

 The father of celibacy

-The church is named after Pope Gregory the Great who, with a strong personality, was a very significant pope in the 6th century.
-He is referred to as a very pious advocate of clerical celibacy, and this was problematic as his clergy colleagues often had to deny their own children, and repel them to an uncertain fate.
+The church is named after Pope Gregory the Great, who with a strong personality was a very important pope in the 6th century.
+He is referred to as a very pious advocate of clerical celibacy, which was problematic as his fellow priests often had to deny knowledge of their own children and cast them off to an uncertain fate.

-Gregory, however, became especially known as a strong missionary and administrator and for his great interest in art and music.
-He lived from the year 540, and became pope at the age of 50 until his death in 604, after which he was immediately appointed saint for musicians, singers, students and teachers.
-The church room in St. Grégory is not large and flashy, but definitely worth a visit with a simple and yet colorful Catholic wall decoration as well as two beautifully carved and gilded statues from the 15th century by the altar.
+However, Gregory was especially known as a strong missionary and administrator and for his great interest in art and music.
+He lived from 540 and became Pope at the age of 50 until his death in 604, after which he was immediately made a saint of musicians, singers, students and teachers.
+The sanctuary of St. Grégoire is not big and flashy, but definitely worth a visit with a simple yet colorful Catholic wall decoration and two beautifully carved and gilded 15th-century statues at the altar.

-It is probably not waste sorting and CO2 reduction that the pastor preaches about, but quite unknowingly, St. Grégoire has been a recycled church for many centuries, as it, with varying faiths over time, has always been a gathering point in the exact same place in the mountains behind the Mediterranean coast.
+It probably wasn’t waste sorting and reducing CO2 reduction the priest was preaching about, but unknowingly, St. Grégoire has been a recycled church for many centuries, as it has been a gathering point in the mountains behind the Mediterranean coast with varying faiths over time in exactly the same place.

-Therefore, a pagan altar stone has also been integrated into the church decoration, and the buildings have been rebuilt several times.
+Therefore, a pagan altar stone has been integrated into the church’s decoration and the buildings have been rebuilt several times.
 Most recently from a Roman Renaissance church in 1551 to a Catholic church, which got its current appearance in 1861.

 Newly renovated building

-The church’s facades, bell tower and roof have just, in 2020 and 2021, undergone an extensive but gentle renovation, after the building had not been maintained for many years and looked a bit worn out.
-Green plants and even small trees had taken root and grown here and there on the roof and cornices.
+The church’s facades, bell tower and roof have just undergone extensive but gentle renovation in 2020 and 2021, after many years of neglected maintenance and looking a little worn.
+Green plants and even small trees had taken root and were growing here and there on the roof and cornices.

-Now the church is beautiful again and ready for many more years of service in the local community, where the funds for the renovation, among other things, were found as sponsorships from the city’s companies.
+Now the church is beautiful again and ready for many more years of service to the local community, and the funds for the renovation were raised through sponsorships from local businesses.

 - All